Walk for The Starlight Children's Foundation

 Starlight began making wishes come true over thirty years ago and continues to brighten the lives of seriously ill and hospitalised children & young people.
 Starlight creates more than 500,000 experiences for children each year, bringing lasting joy and happiness to sick kids facing the unimaginable pain and sadness of being sick and in hospital.
 Additionally, 100% of our Wish families told us they would recommend a Wish experience to another family.

-Guests are invited to use this iconic trek as a challenge to raise funds for Starlight.
-The initial goal for each walker is $1,000.
+Guests are invited to use this iconic trek as a challenge to raise funds for or donate to Starlight.
+The goal for each walker is $3,500.
 Fundraising pages and ongoing support have been prepared with MyCause.
 Guests can join here:

 Guests "Walking for Starlight" can mention "Starlight" at the time of booking and The Tasmanian Walking Company will contribute $500 per guest directly to The Starlight Children's Foundation.
 The group may include guests not "Walking for Starlight".